facebook/idb/README.md

 com.apple.mobilesafari | MobileSafari | system | x86_64 | Not running | Not Debuggable
 ```

-`launch` will launch an application the application:
+`launch` will launch an application in the simulator:

 ```
 $ idb launch com.apple.mobilesafari